shitcoinsociety/.github/profile/README.md

 # Shitcoin Society

-The Shitcoin Society is the open-source organization behind the modular crypto trading engine [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap).
+The Shitcoin Society is the organization behind the open-source trading engine [Shitcoin Swap](https://github.com/shitcoinsociety/shitcoinswap).